decidables/decidables/packages/detectable/src/task.md

 <sdt-example-human>
   <sdt-control run pause reset coherence=".5"></sdt-control>
   <rdk-task count="100" coherence=".5" trials="1" probability=".5" duration="2000"
-    wait="2000" iti="2000"></rdk-task>
+    wait="2000" iti="1000"></rdk-task>
   <sdt-response interactive feedback="none"></sdt-response>
 </sdt-example-human>

 Having fun yet?

-In case you were wondering, the fixation lasts for two seconds, followed by the stimulus for two seconds, and then the question mark for two seconds.
+In case you were wondering, the fixation lasts for two seconds, followed by the stimulus for two seconds, and then the question mark for one second.

 ## A block of trials